- Business and strategy

-The highly effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognized in Other comprehensive income.
+The highly effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognized in Other Comprehensive Income.
 The gain or loss relating to the ineffective portion is recognized immediately in the consolidated Income Statement.
-Amounts accumulated in equity are recycled in the Income Statement in the periods when the hedged item affects profit or loss.
-However, when the projected transaction that is hedged results in the recognition of a non-financial asset (for example inventory) or a liability, the gains and losses previously deferred in shareholders’ equity are transferred from equity and included in the initial measurement of the cost of the asset or liability.
-This includes amounts that were removed from Other comprehensive income during the year and included in the carrying amount of the hedged items as a basis adjustment.
-When a hedging instrument expires or is sold, or when a hedge no longer meets the criteria for hedge accounting, any cumulative gain or loss existing in equity at that time remains in equity and is recognized when the projected transaction is ultimately recognized in the consolidated statement of income.
-When a projected transaction is no longer expected to occur, the cumulative gain or loss that was reported in shareholders’ equity is immediately transferred to the consolidated Income Statement in finance costs or finance income.
-For the movements in the cash flow hedge refer to the consolidated statement of changes in shareholders’ equity.
+Amounts accumulated in Other Comprehensive Income are recycled in the consolidated Income Statement in the periods when the underlying hedged item affects profit or loss.
+However, when the projected transaction that is hedged results in the recognition of a non-financial asset (for example inventory) or a liability, the gains and losses previously deferred in Other Comprehensive Income are transferred from equity and included in the initial measurement of the cost of the asset or liability.
+This includes amounts that were removed from Other Comprehensive Income during the year and included in the carrying amount of the hedged items as a basis adjustment.
+When a hedging instrument expires or is sold, or when a hedge no longer meets the criteria for hedge accounting, any cumulative gain or loss existing in Other Comprehensive Income at that time remains in equity and is recognized when the projected transaction is ultimately recognized in the consolidated Income Statement.
+When a projected transaction is no longer expected to occur, the cumulative gain or loss that was reported in Other Comprehensive Income is immediately transferred to the consolidated Income Statement in finance costs or finance income.
+For the movements in the cash flow hedge reserve refer to the consolidated Statement of Changes in Shareholders’ Equity.

 Fair value hedge